kaboc/pot/packages/pot/README.md

 ### Resetting objects in all scopes

+[Pot.uninitialize()][uninitialize] removes all scopes and resets all pots.
-[Pot.resetAll()][resetAll] discards all the objects that are bound to any scope.
-This is useful to reset all for testing.
+This is useful to reset all pots and scopes to the initial state for testing.

-By default, this method does not remove scopes themselves.
-If you want both objects and scopes to be reset, call it with `keepScopes: false`.
-It may be used for clearing the state to make the app behave as if it has restarted.
+It may also be used to make the app behave as if it has restarted.

 ## Caveats